 Objective: Advocating to Government to develop a child-centred Family Law Service Model as part of its Family Law Justice Reform programme

-Progress in 2024 We continued our membership of the Department of Justice’s Family Justice Development Forum, as well as the Family Justice Cross Functional Communications Group, the Court Service Board’s Family Law Development Committee, the Civic Society Forum, the Dublin Family Courts Project Board, the Legal Aid Board’s External Consultative Panel and Domestic Violence group, as well as the Dublin Circuit Family Court User’s Group.
+Progress in 2024 We continued our membership of the Department of Justice’s Family Justice Development Forum, as well as the Family Justice Cross Functional Communications Group, the Court Service Board’s Family Law Development Committee, the Civic Society Forum, the Dublin Family Courts Project Board, the Legal Aid Board’s External Consultative Panel and Domestic Violence group, as well as the Dublin Circuit Family Court Users’ Group.
 We supported a campaign on the Family Courts Bill, submitted to the Court Service on its Strategic Plan and called for investment in out-of-court family law supports in our Pre-Budget Submission for 2025 and our General Election manifesto.

 Looking to 2025 We will focus at least one event on family law reform policy and research work.
 We will seek engagement with the new Minister for Justice, relevant officials, and partners to ensure the next iteration of the Family Justice Strategy and implementation plan focuses on services for families.
 We will maintain active membership of all relevant committees and participate in consultations on expert reports for courts, and other relevant issues.
 Through our ongoing participation in the Coalition for Children Living with Domestic and Sexual Violence we will seek funds to resource the work of this important group.